thorseraq/FE-roadmap/javascript.md

 📫 link: [fetch](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Fetching_data)

 Parameter of fetch can be a string or a Request object.
-The latter has more featured.
+The latter has more feature.

 #### Store data in client